-Brian Yoakum’s practice includes a wide range of complex commercial litigation in the areas of general and business law, premises liability defense, mass tort defense, contract and transactional disputes and business divorces among owners of all types of business entities.
+Brian Yoakum’s dispute resolution practice includes a wide range of complex commercial litigation in the areas of general and business law, premises liability defense, mass tort defense, contract and transactional disputes and business divorces among owners of all types of business entities.
 Mr. Yoakum regularly represents property owners and businesses such as restaurants, retail stores, and apartment communities in defense of lawsuits brought pursuant to the Americans with Disabilities Act, Fair Housing Act, and the Neighborhood Preservation Act.
 Mr. Yoakum also handles commercial tort actions such as procurement of breach of contract, tortious interference with business relations, interference with contracts and breach of restrictive covenants.

 Mr. Yoakum is a shareholder at Evans Petree, having served on the firm’s Board of Directors as well as its Political Action Committee and marketing committee.
+Mr. Yoakum is co-chair of the firm’s Food, Beverage and Agribusiness practice group.
 He is a member of the American, Tennessee, and Memphis Bar Associations.
 He was recently selected as a Fellow of the Memphis Bar Foundation.
-He is a 2017 graduate of the Tennessee Bar Association Leadership Law program (TBALL), and has been selected to the 2022 Mid-South Super Lawyers list and previously to the Rising Star list in the field of business litigation since 2014.
-He was recently selected by his peers for inclusion in The Best Lawyers in America 2023 in the fields of Commercial Litigation and Personal Injury Litigation-Defendants for the sixth year.
+He is a 2017 graduate of the Tennessee Bar Association Leadership Law program (TBALL), and has been selected to the 2023 Mid-South Super Lawyers list and previously to the Rising Star list in the field of business litigation since 2014.
+He was recently selected by his peers for inclusion in The Best Lawyers in America 2024 in the fields of Commercial Litigation and Personal Injury Litigation-Defendants for the seventh year.
 He has also been elected a Barrister in the Leo Bearman, Sr. Chapter of the American Inn of Court.